aatmmr/piranha-core-mysql/README.md

 # Piranha Core CMS with MySQL as Database

 This is a simple project demonstrating how to use a MySQL database instead of SQLLite with the Piranha Core CMS in its version `2.2.7.2`.
-The tutorial was created as I was unable to find a guide how to use MySQL with the CMS - so here we are.

-The motivaton behind using MySQL is not that the default SQLite is unpreferrable - it is simply that a hosting provider's default database type could be MySQL which might be provided with the luxory of automated backups and default encryptions which saves quite some maintenace and securing efforts.
+The motivaton behind is not that SQLite is unpreferrable - it is simply that a hosting provider's default database type could be MySQL which might be provided with the luxory of automated backups and default encryption which saves quite some maintenace and securing efforts.

 ## Dev Stack

 The tutorial was created on a Mac running macOS Sierra.
 MySQL was installed including MySQL Workbench.
-The MySQL server is used on the machine itself using the default settings of `localhost` at `port 3306`.
-The database user is `root` where you should pick your own password - the tutorial password is *password*.
+The MySQL server was used on the machine itself using the default settings of `localhost` at `port 3306`.
+The database user was `root` where you should pick your own password - the tutorial password is *password*.

 As IDE Visual Studio Code was used with `.NET Command Line Tools (2.1.104)` installed.